-- 22.Article 36(1)(e) CRR requires institutions to deduct defined benefit pension assets from CET1.
+- 22.Article 36(1)(e) of the CRR requires institutions to deduct defined benefit pension assets from CET1.
 The prudential requirement for defined benefit pension fund assets to be deducted from own funds is explained in paragraph 76 of the Basel III framework to address the concern that these assets may not be capable of being withdrawn and used for the protection of depositors and other creditors of a bank.
 The concern is that their only value stems from a reduction in future payments into the fund.
-Therefore, the deduction of these assets from own funds improves the quality of own funds recognised by institutions and limits the possibility of recognition in eligible capital instruments which cannot absorb losses when necessary. - 23.
-Furthermore, under the CRR requirements, institutions are permitted to apply the transitional provisions in calculating their own funds during a transitional period in order to reduce the impact from the introduction of the revised IAS 19 on their own funds, provided that the national competent authorities have given their permission (Articles 473 and 481 CRR). - 24.
-Similarly, with regard to the requirement for defined benefit pension assets to be deducted from CET1, there are possible exemptions (Article 41 CRR) and transitional requirements (Articles 469(1)(a)-(b), 472(7), 478 and 481 CRR) that Member States could apply that could limit the impact of the changes introduced. - 25.
-The application of the above-mentioned transitional requirements for the application of the revised IAS 19 and of the requirement for deduction of pension fund assets from CET1 is only allowed for a specific time period (between 1 January 2014 and 31 December 2017/2018, as described in the aforementioned articles); after this period a full application of the changes will be required for all Member States. - 26.In this report, the impact on own funds is considered assuming full application of the related prudential requirements and the requirements of the revised IAS 19 by all Member States at the initial and subsequent periods. - 27.It should be noted that there will be no volatility of own funds in the cases of net defined benefit pension fund assets under certain circumstances.
-This is true when an increase (or decrease) in the amount of net defined benefit pension fund assets that must be deducted from own funds is offset by an equal amount of gain or loss recognised in own funds (such as actuarial gains or losses, expected return on plan assets, change in the effect of asset ceiling, service cost, net interest on the net defined benefit pension fund as explained in paragraph 120 of the revised IAS 19).
-Therefore, in these circumstances the impact on own funds from any change in the amount of net defined benefit pension fund assets will be cancelled out.
-Other items that could also have an effect on the measurement of the defined benefit asset/liability, but without an offsetting effect on own funds, could be additional employer contributions to the defined benefit fund, when assets are transferred to the pension fund and the defined benefit obligation is financed above 100% of its amount.
+Therefore, the deduction of these assets from own funds improves the quality of own funds recognised by institutions and limits the possibility of recognition in eligible capital instruments that cannot absorb losses when necessary. - 23.
+Furthermore, under the CRR requirements, institutions are permitted to apply the transitional provisions in calculating their own funds during a transitional period to reduce the impact of the introduction of the revised IAS 19 on their own funds, provided that the national competent authorities have given their permission (Articles 473 and 481 of the CRR). - 24.
+Similarly, with regard to the requirement for defined benefit pension assets to be deducted from CET1, Member States could apply exemptions (Article 41 of the CRR) and transitional requirements (Articles 469(1)(a)-(b), 472(7), 478 and 481 of the CRR) that could limit the impact of the changes introduced. - 25.
+The application of the above-mentioned transitional requirements for the application of the revised IAS 19 and of the requirement for deduction of pension fund assets from CET1 is only allowed for a specific time period (between 1 January 2014 and 31 December 2017/2018, as described in the aforementioned articles); after this period, all Member States will be required to apply the changes in full. - 26.In this report, the impact on own funds is considered assuming full application of the related prudential requirements and the requirements of the revised IAS 19 by all Member States during the initial and subsequent periods. - 27.Under certain circumstances, there will be no volatility of own funds in the cases of net defined benefit pension fund assets.
+This is true when an increase (or decrease) in the amount of net defined benefit pension fund assets that must be deducted from own funds is offset by an equal amount of gain or loss recognised in own funds (such as actuarial gains or losses, return on plan assets, change in the effect of asset ceiling, service cost or net interest on the net defined benefit pension fund as explained in paragraph 120 of the revised IAS 19).
+Therefore, in these circumstances, the impact on own funds of any change in the level of net defined benefit pension fund assets will be cancelled out.
+Other items that could have an effect on the measurement of the defined benefit asset/liability, but without an offsetting effect on own funds, include additional employer contributions to the defined benefit fund, when assets are transferred to the pension fund and the defined benefit obligation is financed above 100% of its amount.
 In these cases, volatility of own funds might exist because a net pension fund asset will be recognised in the balance sheet (meaning that the defined benefit pension obligation is financed above 100%) and the only impact on own funds will be the change in the deduction of the net defined benefit pension fund assets in accordance with the CRR (without a corresponding gain or loss recognised in own funds)4.